Part 4: Deploy a ML use case with inputs and outputs

 Success

-🎉 You’ve created your second step & pipeline with inputs and output!
+🎉 You’ve created your second pipeline using inputs and output!

 Create your deployments with input and output mappings